House passes extension for PPP business program applications to Aug. 8

 GOVERNMENT EASES PPP LOAN TERMS TO AID SMALL BUSINESS: WHAT TO KNOW

-The House passed the loan application extension Wednesday with little time or drama.
+The House passed the loan application extension Wednesday in a matter of minutes.

 Rep. Angie Craig, D-Minn., asked to take up the Senate bill and no House members objected.
 A smattering of applause broke out in the chamber upon its passage.